3lvis/DATAFilter/README.md

 *As a side note, you should use a [fancier property mapper](https://github.com/hyperoslo/NSManagedObject-HYPPropertyMapper/blob/master/README.md) that does the `fillObjectWithAttributes` part for you.*

-## Usage

-To run the example project, clone the repo, and open the `.xcodeproj` from the Demo directory.

 ## Requirements

 `iOS 7.0`, `Core Data`